junxit/us-congress-bills-114/metadata.md

 - 2015-03-23 — Mr. Pearce moved to suspend the rules and pass the bill, as amended.
 - 2015-03-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 297 - 98 (Roll no. 130). (text: CR H1814-1818)
 - 2015-03-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 297 - 98 (Roll no. 130).(text: CR H1814-1818)
+- 2015-03-24 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.